 PGX Review - Does This Weight-Loss Ingredient Work?
-Are side effects and minimal results deal breakers?

 A diet product’s worth depends on whether it actually helps people lose weight.
 Let’s find out if PGX really works.
 Our in-depth review focused on the ingredients, side effects and scientific studies.
 Furthermore, we examined hundreds of user comments and forum posts.
 Lastly, we condensed and refined to give you the info you need.